 The Hobonichi Cousin is generally sold as a full-year planner, but they have many other uses, like a scrapbook or diary.
 It has features like weekly planning and timetables so you can fully replace or replicate any digital calendars on paper without having to draw out extensive grids.

-The A5 Cousin is a quite expensive but price-conscious consumers can opt to get the smaller A6 size ($34.00) or buy a 6-month size for about half the price of the full-year model.
+The A5 Cousin is a quite expensive but price-conscious consumers can opt to get the smaller A6 size (Check on Amazon) or buy a 6-month size for about half the price of the full-year model.

 Why Buy a Hobonichi Cousin?

 What makes the Cousin so special?
 There are a lot of reasons, but the foremost is likely the great design.
 This planner is wonderful to use and a joy that will become part of your everyday life.
 It also uses Tomoe River paper, which means your inks will look their best and the notebook is fountain pen safe.
 This paper is also very thin and very light.
 It’s also notable that every day gets a full page, so it’ll be easy to plan and organize your schedule.

 It’s worth noting that the Cousin has text and it’s all in Japanese, so any quotes or instructions will be in Japanese characters.
 It does use numerals for any numbers though, so it’ll be clear what day and month you are looking at.